 Here's a full example promo-list file:

-poetry/another-world/tag/mental-healthphotography/art/architecture/peter-jones-department-store-01articles/mirror-tessellation-photography-by-examplestories/rescue-dogvideo/playthingaudio/weird-scenespromo1 projectspromo2 memespromo3 productstwitterfooter promo-footer
+words/another-world/tag/mental-healthphotography/art/architecture/peter-jones-department-store-01articles/mirror-tessellation-photography-by-examplestories/rescue-dogvideo/playthingaudio/weird-scenespromo1 projectspromo2 memespromo3 productstwitterfooter promo-footer

 you can see that there will be 11 promo sections on a promo page using this promo-list file (there's 11 lines in the file):